 Busking is a great way to build your skills as a performer while making money from your talent.
-A good, battery-powered Portable PA or battery powered amp is an essential busker gear for many street performers.
+A good, battery-powered Portable PA or battery powered amp is essential busker gear for many street performers.

 Like most skills busking requires hard work coupled with the right set of tools.
 We are going to look at three amplifiers which will help you build a great busking rig.